chrisokoth/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that display the first 10 lines of /etc/passwd
+a script that writes a shell script that creates a file named exactly